There are 12 engineering writing tips every engineer needs to know. Because writing is essential in almost every engineering position.

 #2 Think of who your audience is

 One day you may write to other engineers, and the next day, to non-technical managers.
 And if you’re writing to a non-technical audience, you’ll need to water down your technical details.
+Because your job is to best serve your audience.

 #3 Practice and practice some more

+Practice writing A LOT.
 Personally, I try to write as much as my schedule allows.
 And to be frank, I never was the greatest writer in school.
 My writing only improved through endless self-practice over the years.

 #4 Keep it simple

 The trick to best explaining complex subjects is to keep your writing as simple as possible.
 Don’t add unnecessary content while using big words.
-You can even find inspiration from the great Albert Einstein who said,
+You can even find inspiration from the great Albert Einstein who famously said,

 “Everything should be made as simple as possible, but no simpler.”